 Things to Do in Canton

 Make memories with your kids watching the Fleet Week air shows and fireworks, catching a Baltimore water taxi, or enjoying free concerts in Baltimore all summer long with WTMD’s First Thursday Festival in Canton Waterfront Park.
 Strike out and teach your kids to bowl at the oldest duckpin bowling alley in America, Patterson Bowling Center.
 Tire your kids out year-round in the amenity-rich Patterson Park, where you can hang at the Patterson Park Swimming Pool, find family-friendly fun at Virginia S. Baker Recreation Center, or go skating at Dominic “Mimi” DiPietro Family Skating Center.
-Grow your young child’s creativity with a Saturday Family Drop-In Art Class or help your teenager produce a film for the Baltimore Youth Film Arts Film Festival at Creative Alliance.
+Grow your young child’s creativity with a Saturday Family Drop-In Art Class at Creative Alliance.
 Impress your partner with a date night featuring elevated, globally-inspired cuisine like Duck Confit Spring Rolls and Thai Seafood Hot Pot at Gunther & Co.
 Have a family dinner of some of the best pizza in Baltimore at Verde Pizza with a Chef’s Charcuterie Board and a specialty Porchetta Neapolitan Pizza.
 Pair some Blackened Baby Crabcakes and Roasted Brussels Sprouts with a Seafood Bowl Steamer at Lee’s Pint & Shell.
 Or grab a cone with the kids at Baltimore’s BMORE LICKS for Cookie Monster Holy Cannoli Hard Ice Cream or a Crunchie Munchie Flurry.

 - Home Price: $163,077 median purchase price; $1048 median monthly rent